-Artist Residency at Michigan Legacy Art Park
+David Barr Artist Residency at Michigan Legacy Art Park

-The annual residency is supported by the park’s Charles McGee Art Fund that was established to support new and emerging artists from the Detroit area or other areas of Michigan by providing a creative retreat including lodging, studio space, honorarium, materials budget, and the inspiration of the Art Park.
-We’re particularly interested in welcoming applicants of diverse backgrounds and ethnicities.
+Michigan Legacy Art Park, a nonprofit arts and culture organization in northern Michigan, is seeking artists to apply for the 2025 David Barr Residency program.
+The annual residency is supported by the Art Park’s Charles McGee Art Fund that was established to support new and emerging Michigan artists by providing a creative retreat with lodging, studio space, honorarium, materials budget, and the inspiration of the Art Park.

-Important Dates for Residency:
+Important Dates For Residency:

-• February 1, 2023: Online Applications Open by Invitation-Only
+February 15, 2025 — Online Applications Open

-• March 31, 2023: Application Deadline
+March 31, 2025 — Application Deadline

-• April 17, 2023: Notifications Sent to All Applicants
+April 17, 2025– Notifications Sent to All Applicants

 Jean Parsons Center for Arts & Sciences